Get insider access

 4. Βest Budget Blender

 The best budget blender we've tested is the Calphalon ActiveSense.
 As you might expect, this cheaper blender isn't as well-built as the previous picks.
-While its jars feel sturdy, it has some flimsy-feeling components, like wiggly buttons on the motor base.
-However, it comes with a personal jar in addition to its 64oz main jar, which helps it perform well for recipes like single-serve smoothies, which is an issue for some cheaper blenders that only come with a larger pitcher.
-There's a resealable lid included for the personal jar, so you can blend a smoothie or protein shake and bring it with you.
+It has some flimsy-feeling components, such as wiggly buttons on the motor base, and it can move around on your counter when processing tougher ingredients.
+However, it comes with a 24oz personal jar in addition to its 64oz main jar, and both of these feel sturdy.
+The personal jar helps the blender perform well with small batches of ingredients when making something like a single-serve smoothie, which can be an issue for some cheaper blenders that only come with a larger pitcher.
+There's a resealable lid included for the personal jar, too, so you can blend a smoothie or protein shake and bring it with you on the go.

 It smoothly blends fibrous ingredients in small or big batches, leaving behind just a few more unprocessed bits compared with previous picks.
 It's fantastic for ice-crushing and does an okay job of processing recipes like nut butter or hummus, although it's a somewhat slow process.
-It can also process hot ingredients for recipes like soup or sauce.
+It can also handle hot ingredients for recipes like soups or sauces.

 If you're looking for a budget-friendly blender, our list of the best budget blenders has more recommendations.